deohs/r_onramp/Introduction.md

 content of the pane and the context of the operation you are performing.

 There is a button with an icon of a whisk broom (or brush).
-The text associated with this button is "Clear" or "Clear All".
+The text associated with this button is "Clear" or "Clear All."
 You can use it to clear the contents of the tab.

 Some tabs offer a Search box with a magnifying glass icon.
 Tabs with this